RESEARCH STARTER

 People

+Islamabad’s population is ethnically diverse.
 Punjabis (44.7 percent), Pashtuns (15.4 percent), and Sindhis (14.1 percent) are also represented in the city proper.
 Muhajirs, Baluchis, and a variety of racial and ethnic groups comprise the remainder of the urban population.
-Muslim Rajputs (descended from a Hindu caste), along with numerous other tribes, occupy many of the rural areas outside the urban district.
+In rural areas beyond the city, tribes such as the Muslim Rajputs are prominent.
 While Urdu is the official language, most ethnic groups continue to speak the language or dialect typical of their province or tribe.
 More than three hundred languages or dialects are spoken countrywide.

 Economy